Exostosis

 When used in the phrases "cartilaginous exostosis" or "osteocartilaginous exostosis", the term is considered synonymous with osteochondroma.
 Some sources consider the two terms to mean the same thing even without qualifiers, but this interpretation is not universal.

+Osteomyelitis, a bone infection, may leave the adjacent bone with exostosis formation.
+Charcot foot, the neuropathic breakdown of the feet seen primarily in diabetics, can also leave bone spurs that may then become symptomatic.

 Osteophytes

 Osteophytes are bone spurs that develop on the margins of joints secondary to external stimuli such as osteoarthritis.
-These are in no way related to exostoses.
+However, these are not always distinguished from extoses in any definite way.

 Fossil record

 Evidence for exostosis found in the fossil record is studied by paleopathologists, specialists in ancient disease and injury.
 Exostosis has been reported in dinosaur fossils from several species, including Acrocanthosaurus atokensis, Albertosaurus sarcophagus, Allosaurus fragilis, Gorgosaurus libratus, and Poekilopleuron bucklandii.

+Osteochondromas

+Osteochondromas are benign chondrogenic lesions derived from aberrant cartilage from the perichondral ring.
+They are most commonly found in pre-teens through early 20s adjacent to the physes of the distal femur and proximal tibia but can be found adjacent to other physes, most notably the distal phalanx of the finger, where it presents as a subungual mass.
+Larger growths can occur on places like the ankles, knees, shoulders, elbows and hips.
+Very rarely are they on the skull.
+Though rare, malignant transformation can occur into a chondrosarcoma.

 Hereditary multiple exostoses

-Hereditary multiple exostoses (HME), also called hereditary multiple osteochondromas (HMO), is a condition that is estimated to affect 1 in 50,000 individuals.
+Hereditary multiple exostoses (HME), also called hereditary multiple osteochondromas (HMO) and familial osteochondromatosis is a condition that is estimated to affect 1 in 50,000 individuals.
 Multiple benign or noncancerous bone tumors develop in the affected individuals.
 The number and location vary among affected patients.
 Most people seem unaffected at birth; however, by the age of 12 years, they develop multiple exostoses.
 Affected individuals commonly complain of palpable and recognizable lumps (exostoses) at about the knees and in the forearms.
 The condition characteristically occurs bilaterally.
 It may lead to mild degrees of growth retardation and limb asymmetry.
 Genu valgum (commonly known as "knock-knees"), ankle valgus, and bowing and shortening of one or both of the forearm bones are common manifestations.